 If you are unhappy with our response, or need us to explain any aspects of it, please contact us in the first instance.
 And if you’re still unhappy after talking to us, you have the right to seek a review of our response by writing to the Ombudsman.
 Note that you can make a complaint to an Ombudsman about how your request has been treated at any time.

 Our goal is to ensure we provide you with a response that meets your needs as much as possible.
 We would welcome your feedback.
-You can do this by emailing us at email@example.com or by submitting your feedback online here.
+You can do this by emailing us at email@example.com.